majuric/diroctor/README.md

 - ~~Save a directory tree of all git repositories in a root directory to a config file ( .diroctor.yml )~~
 - ~~Re install all of the repositories in a separate place~~
+- ~~Add posibility to override default config values with cli input~~
+- Deploy to NPM
+- Update README
 - Ask for prompt when the recovery folder exists and is not empty to delete the contents of the folder
 - Store a version with which the config file was created to ensure people use compatible version of the library
-- Add posibility to override default config values with cli input
 - Extract all filesystem path methods to a separate file for easier testing
 - Have a daemon that will check for changes in the root folder and subfolders and re-create the tree